 Get on board and discover Berlin's sights quickly and conveniently with the newly expanded U5 underground line.

-The line starts operating on 4 December.
 In just 41 minutes you will be able to travel from Central Station to Berlin Hönow without changing trains.

 The most important sights in Berlin's historic centre can be found in the immediate vicinity of U5 stations, located between the Reichstag and Alexanderplatz.
 Continuing on your journey, the U5 takes you out into the green outer districts, to Tierpark and the Gardens of the World, as well as to lesser-known places that are well worth discovering.